A DeWalt DWE575SB Review – Circular Saw

 The saw blade featured to the left here is a 60T (60-tooth) saw blade that produces a fast and clean cut, without splintering the front surface which is perfect for wood that’s going to be on show.
 Click the picture for more details, discounted pricing or to order.

-There’s a few of the ‘no rip guide included’ comments as usual.
-It seems crazy that for the almost insignificant cost of this accessory, for DeWalt not to include it and get more customer satiisfaction.
+There are a few of the ‘no rip guide included’ comments as usual.
+It seems crazy that for the almost insignificant cost of this accessory, DeWalt did not include it and get more customer satisfaction.